ReiNanaji/Optimal-Allocation/README.md

 The question is: How can we find a robust estimator of the correlation matrix?

+With the sample estimate: "Small eigenvalues are too small, Large eigenvalues are too large" - Distribution of eigenvalues for some sets of random matrices

 - Case 1: The correlation matrix is supposed to be time-independent

+1) Basic Linear shrinkage
+2) Advanced Linear shrinkage
+3) Eigenvalues clipping
+4) Eigenvalues substitution
+5) Rotationally invariant, optimal shrinkage

 - Case 2: The correlation matrix is supposed to be time-dependent